hardy-opt/hardy-opt.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD in Mathematical Optimization and Machine Learning, Aspiring Data Scientist

 profile:
   align: right
-  image: prof_pic.jpg
+  image: Hardik.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Kyoto, Japan</p>
   #  <p>555 your office number</p>
   #  <p>123 your address street</p>
+subtitle: PhD in Mathematical Optimization and Machine Learning, Aspiring Data Scientist

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page